MarkCummins-SETU/Scripting-for-Cybersecurity/Assignment2/README.md

 --output : path prefix for results; produce results.json and results.csv.

 --timeout : per-connection timeout in s
-ChatGPT said:
-Nice — makes sense.
-Below is a harder, production-quality project specification for your 2nd-year cybersecurity class.
-I’m being direct: this version forces students to think like an engineer (concurrency, resilience, real output schema, testing, packaging) and like an analyst (fingerprinting, TLS checks, evidence collection, ethics).
-Use it as-is or copy/paste into your LMS.

 # Recon tool — Project specification